hardwarehaven/wolnut/docs/configuration.md

 ### `status_file`

 The file path where `wolnut` will store its state.
 This allows the service to resume its logic after a restart.
-It's highly recommended to map this file to a persistent volume when using Docker.
+It's highly recommended to map this file to a persistent writeable volume when using Docker.

 -   **Type**: `string`
--   **Default**: `"/app/wolnut_state.json"`
+-   **Default**: `"/config/wolnut_state.json"`

 ---